 Laurel Justice (Visual Arts) lives in Colorado Springs, Colorado, where she works from her historic loft studio as a psychotherapist, artist and art consultant.
 She recently served two terms as a Public Art Commissioner for the Pikes Peak Region and juries everything from latte art competitions and poetry slams, to large scale public sculptures and outdoor arts festivals.
 She has consulted on various digital art experiences (apps and blogs) for companies based in New York and London.
 Laurel also writes an occasional arts and culture feature for the local newspaper.

 As a visual artist, Laurel works in soft pastels, creating abstract and landscape paintings primarily inspired by the Lowcountry of SC, Colorado and New Mexico.
 Her commissions hail from coast to coast in the US, and her work has been exhibited widely in Colorado Springs.
-People describe her work as energetic, whimsical, mysterious, topographical and inspiring.
+She is also quite proud of her part in a collaborative film project: Stranger Moments.
+People describe Laurel’s work as energetic, whimsical, mysterious, topographical and inspiring.

 A graduate of Agnes Scott College with a BA in Art, she went on to earn an MA in Counseling from Webster University in Myrtle Beach, SC.
 She is passionate about helping clients restore wholeness around whatever it is they feel they are meant to be in the world.
 Not surprisingly, many of those clients happen to be artists, writers, musicians, playwrights, dancers, etc. She designs workshops and retreats that support the personal and professional growth of creative people.